Bob Jones High School

 In 2007, Bob Jones High School was ranked by Newsweek in the top 5% of American High Schools.
-The school was ranked 1044 among the top 1200 high schools in the nation based on the number of Advanced Placement, Cambridge tests, and/or International Baccalaureate tests taken by all students at a school and then dividing by the number of graduating seniors.
+The school was ranked 1044 among the top 1200 high schools in the nation based on the number of Advanced Placement exams, Cambridge tests, and/or International Baccalaureate tests taken by the students at the school then divided by the number of graduating seniors.
 These students are nationally known for their scholastic aptitude, with eleven students having been selected as Presidential Scholars Program candidates in the last three years alone.

 History

 The school was named for former Alabama congressman Robert E. "Bob" Jones.
 (Originally the school was to be named for James Record, the former Alabama State Senator and Madison County Commission Chairman who suggested Jones for the honor instead.)
-The current principal is Sylvia Lambert, and the school is in Region 4 of class 7A in the AHSAA.
+The current principal is Sylvia Lambert, and the school is in Region 4 of Class 7A in the AHSAA.

 Bob Jones High School opened in 1974 at 1304 Hughes Road as a part of the Madison County School system.
 It remained a part of this system until 1998, when the Madison City Schools system was created.

-In 1996, BJHS moved to a newly constructed building at 650 Hughes Road, leaving the previous building for Discovery Middle School.
-The school plans underestimated the rate at which Madison was growing, and a few years after moving to the new location, the 9th grade, traditionally part of the high school, had to be put into the middle schools to make room at the new building.
-A new wing has since been added to alleviate further growth problems.
+In 1996, it moved to a new campus at 650 Hughes Road, with the original building repurposed for Discovery Middle School.
+Due to population growth, expansions were later added.
+At the time, the building did not occupy enough space, thus leaving the 9th-grade class at the middle school.
+When a second high school, James Clemens High School, was opened in 2012, the 9th grade was then moved back to the high school.

-In 2005, Robby Parker became the principal of Bob Jones.

-When a second high school, James Clemens High School, was opened in 2012, the 9th grade was then moved back to the high schools.

-In 2015, the district promoted Parker to be the assistant superintendent.
-Sylvia Lambert became the new principal of the high school that year.

-Scheduling

-Bob Jones High School operates on a four-block semesterial schedule and offers options such as dual enrollment and cooperative education (co-op) programs for those who qualify.
-School hours run from 8:15 a.m. to 3:27 p.m., Monday through Friday.
-Each class is 96 minutes long, with a 7-minute class change period.
-Between 1st and 2nd block there is "break" that is 10 minutes.
-Every Wednesday, the school offers a 55-minute class period called "Patriot Path" where students are free to participate in a unique activity they are interested in; classes ranging from student-led clubs, to knitting, to hearing a guest speaker are offered, and activities are always being added.

-Faculty

-The high school has a staff that includes many National Board certified teachers.